 In accordance with the Clery Act, professional counselors are not considered campus security authorities (i.e., they are not obligated to report crimes for Clery statistics).
 The term "professional counselor" means a University employee whose official responsibilities include providing mental health counseling to members of the University's community and who is functioning within the scope of his/her license or certification.
-The University does not have procedures for encouraging professional counselors, if and when they deem appropriate, to notify persons whom they are counseling of the voluntary, anonymous reporting options to ensure that an incident is included in the University's annual disclosure of crime statistics.
+The University does not have procedures for encouraging professional counselors, if and when they deem appropriate, to notify persons whom they are counseling of the voluntary, anonymous reporting options to ensure that an incident is included in the University's annual disclosure of crime statistics, or for the purposes of issuing a timely warning.

 The University does not employ pastoral counselors.
 Pastoral counselors not employed by the university are not obligated to report crimes to UTPD.
-In addition, the university does not have procedures that encourage pastoral counselors to inform persons they are counseling of the University's procedures to report crimes on a voluntary, anonymous basis for inclusion in the University's annual disclosure of crime statistics.
+In addition, the university does not have procedures that encourage pastoral counselors to inform persons they are counseling of the University's procedures to report crimes on a voluntary, anonymous basis for inclusion in the University's annual disclosure of crime statistics, or for the purposes of issuing a timely warning.

-Reporting Sexual Misconduct, Relationship Violence, and Stalking
+Reporting Sexual Assault, Dating and Domestic Violence, and Stalking

-Additional information concerning options for reporting sexual misconduct (e.g., sexual assault), relationship violence (e.g., domestic violence, dating violence) and stalking can be found in the university's policy on sexual misconduct, relationship violence, and stalking, a copy of which can be found in Appendix F. The policy also provides information on confidential resources that are alternatives to reporting an incident to the University.
+Additional information concerning options for reporting sexual assault, dating violence, domestic violence, and stalking can be found in the university's Policy on Sexual harassment, Sexual Assault, Dating and Domestic violence, and Stalking, a copy of which can be found in Appendix F. The policy also provides information on confidential resources that are alternatives to reporting an incident to the University.